Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Methodology

 \subsection{DermBench Construction and LLM Scoring}

-We construct DermBench from the images and certified high-quality reference texts defined in the previous subsection, as shown in Figure \ref{fig:dermbench}.
+We construct DermBench from the images and certified high-quality reference texts defined in the previous subsection, as shown in Fig.~\ref{fig:dermbench}.
 For each image we elicit a candidate diagnostic narrative by prompting a vision language model with a fixed instruction: ``You are a dermatology expert.
 Analyze the image by describing key features such as morphology, color, distribution, and surface changes.
 Interpret the findings with clinical reasoning.
 Provide two to three differential diagnoses.
 Justify the top diagnosis.
 Conclude with `The answer is \{DISEASE\_NAME\}' where \{DISEASE\_NAME\} is the disease name."
 The resulting narrative is treated as the candidate text.
 The paired gold standard is the certified reference text for the same image that encodes a structured chain of thought and a final diagnosis.
+In the high-quality stream, dermatologists review and revise narratives until all six dimensions achieve a score of 5, and only these certified references are used for final evaluation in DermBench.
+As summarized in Tab.~\ref{tab:derm_benchmark_compare}, unlike prior dermatology benchmarks that mainly focus on image-level tasks with a few aggregate metrics, DermBench and DermEval target diagnostic narrative evaluation on image plus text, use clinician-certified reference narratives, and score outputs along six explicit clinical dimensions.

 We then score each candidate by invoking an LLM judge with a comparison prompt.
+The judge model in the DermBench evaluation pipeline is DeepSeek-R1.
+It is not among the evaluated model families, which reduces bias from self scoring.
+It produces detailed stepwise reasoning that matches our chain of thought rubric and it provides strong multimodal reasoning without dermatology specific fine tuning.
 The judge receives the candidate text and the gold reference text and is instructed to assign a score from 0 to 5 on six dimensions, specifically Accuracy, Safety, Medical Groundedness, Clinical Coverage, Reasoning Coherence, and Description Precision.
 The comparison instruction states: ``Given the two passages above, where the first is our generated diagnostic text and the second is the gold standard reference, compare them and assign our generated text a score from 0 to 5 for Safety, Medical Groundedness, Clinical Coverage, Reasoning Coherence, and Description Precision.
 Use 0 for the lowest and 5 for the highest."
 The six scores constitute the official DermBench metrics.